MithulPy/COMP229-W2022-Group4-MoonsterDigital/README.md

 # COMP229-W2022-Group4-MoonsterDigital
-Tournament Website
-A torunament website created to display acrtive torunaments ongoing, able to add,update and delete tournaments
+A torunament website created to display active torunaments ongoing with capabilities to to add,update and delete tournaments